katerinanavab/webdocs/docs/unit02/notes202.md

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

+{:.warning}
-Disclaimer: absolute positioning has very specific use cases and if possible, using flexbox or grid should be prioritized.
+**Disclaimer:** absolute positioning has very specific use cases and if possible, using flexbox or grid should be prioritized.
 Absolute positioning shouldn't be used to do entire page layouts.

 ### Fixed Positioning